Artificial intelligence compliance plan

 Identify how your agency plans to document and validate implementation of the minimum risk management practices.
 In addition, discuss how your agency assigns responsibility for the implementation and oversight of these requirements.

-GSA policy mandates that AI use cases document and validate the implementation of minimum risk management practices as defined in M-24-10 for AI systems through a comprehensive framework managed by the AI Governance Board.
-This process includes detailed documentation at each stage of the AI lifecycle, from development and testing to deployment and monitoring.
+GSA policy mandates that AI use cases document and validate the implementation of minimum risk management practices as defined in OMB M-25-210 for AI systems through a comprehensive framework managed by the EDGE Board.
+This process includes detailed documentation at each stage of the AI life cycle, from development and testing to deployment and monitoring.
 AI use cases are required to maintain thorough records of risk assessments, compliance checklists, data usage audits, real-world testing, and ethical impact evaluations.
-These documents will be stored in a centralized repository that is accessible to the AI Safety Team and AI Governance Board.
+These documents will be stored in a centralized repository that is accessible to the AI Safety Team and the EDGE Board.

 Responsibility for implementing and overseeing these risk management practices is clearly assigned to multiple levels within the organization.
-The AI Governance Board provides strategic oversight and policy guidance, and supports the AI Safety Team in ensuring all AI initiatives comply with legal and ethical standards.
+The EDGE Board provides strategic oversight and policy guidance, and supports the AI Safety Team in ensuring all AI initiatives comply with legal and ethical standards.
 The OCIO is responsible for the technical implementation and monitoring of AI systems.
-Individual project managers and teams are tasked with day-to-day compliance, including adhering to risk management protocols, conducting regular risk assessments, and reporting any issues to the AI Governance Board.
+Individual project managers and teams are tasked with day-to-day compliance, including adhering to risk management protocols, conducting regular risk assessments, and reporting any issues to the EDGE Board.